python/cpython/Doc/reference/lexical_analysis.rst

 String literal concatenation
 ----------------------------

-Multiple adjacent string literals (delimited by whitespace), possibly using different quoting conventions, are allowed, and their meaning is the same as their concatenation.
+Multiple adjacent string or bytes literals (delimited by whitespace), possibly using different quoting conventions, are allowed, and their meaning is the same as their concatenation.
 Thus, ``"hello" 'world'`` is equivalent to ``"helloworld"``.
 This feature can be used to reduce the number of backslashes needed, to split long strings conveniently across long lines, or even to add comments to parts of strings, for example::